Duma107/Module_10_CS20240130_WFO2407_B_Dumisani_Nxumalo_JSL10/README.md

 1. **Room 1 - Fetch the Most Recent Book:**
    - Fetches a list of books from a `books.json` file.
-   - Displays the most recent book based on the publication date.
+   - Displays the title of the most recent book based on the publication date.
-   - Handles promise rejection for failed data retrieval.
+   - Gracefully handles promise rejections in case of network errors.

-2. **Room 2 - Common Concepts Finder:**
+2. **Room 2 - JavaScript & React Common Concepts Finder:**
+   - Compares sets of JavaScript and React concepts.
-   - Uses sets to find shared concepts between JavaScript and React.
+   - Uses set operations to find the intersection between the two.
-   - Displays the common concepts as the key to proceed to the next room.
+   - Displays the common concepts as the key to the next room.

 3. **Room 3 - Labyrinth Navigation:**
-   - Fetches a set of directions from a `directions.json` file.
+   - Fetches navigation directions from a `directions.json` file.
-   - Navigates through a virtual labyrinth step-by-step, simulating delays.
+   - Simulates the user navigating the labyrinth with a time delay between steps.
-   - Handles promise rejections in case of errors during the navigation process.
+   - Handles promise rejections and displays appropriate error messages.

 ---